-Delaware 84-2745636 (State or other jurisdiction of (I.R.S. employer incorporation or organization) identification number) 201 Isabella Street Pittsburgh, Pennsylvania 15212 (Address of principal executive offices) (Zip code) (41 2) 553-1940 · e number, including area code) Securities to be registered pursuant to Section 12((b) of the Act: Title of Each Class to be so Registered Name of Each Exchange on which Each Class is to be Registered Common Stock New York Stock Exchange Securities to be registered pursuant to Section 12((g) of the Act: None , , , , , , , , , , , , , , , , , , , , a large accelerated filer, an accelerated filer, a y or an emerging growth company.
-See the definitions of ler reporting company" and "emerging growth company" Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company Emerging growth company k mark if the registrant has elected not to use the extended revised financial accounting standards provided pursuant
+Delaware 84-2745636 (State or other jurisdiction of (I.R.S. employer incorporation or organization) identification number) 201 Isabella Street Pittsburgh, Pennsylvania 15212 (Address of principal executive offices) (Zip code) (412 2) 553-1940 (Registrant's telephone number, including area code) Securities to be registered pursuant to Section 12(b o) of the Act: Γitle of Each Class to be so Registered Name of Each Exchange on which Each Class is to be Registered Common Stock New York Stock Exchange Securities to be registered pursuant to Section 12(g or an emerging growth company.
+See the definitions of er reporting company" and "emerging growth company" Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company mark if the registrant has elected not to use the extended revised financial accounting standards provided pursuant